aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

   vault.security.banzaicloud.io/vault-role: "mort"
 ```

 Retrieval process looks like below.
-You can have env variable with `vault` prefix after which there is a path to secret
+You can have env variables with `vault` prefix after which there is a path to secret

 ```
 secrets: